wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-accessmanagement-groups-with-advanced-rules.md

 The Azure Management Portal provides you with the flexibility to set up a more advanced rule to enable dynamic memberships for groups.

 **To create the advanced rule**
-In the Azure Management Portal, under the group’s **Configure** tab, select the **Advanced rule** radio button and then type in your advanced rule in the provided text box.
+In the Azure Management Portal, under the group's **Configure** tab, select the **Advanced rule** radio button and then type in your advanced rule in the provided text box.
 You can create your advanced rule using the following information.

 ## Constructing the body of an advanced rule
 The advanced rule that you can create for the dynamic memberships for groups is essentially a binary expression that consists of three parts and results in a true or false outcome.
 The three parts are: